All Collections

 • The guide demonstrates how Tanda assists to meet the requirements of the award.

-• Highlighted Text beginning with the '📜'' icon shows the relevant clause in the Award
+• Highlighted Text beginning with the '📜' icon shows the relevant clause in the Award

 • This guide details the most common sections of the Award.
 To view the full sections of the Award, refer to the Professional Employees Award 2020 on the Fair Work Ombudsman website.

-• This guide was last reviewed on 10 May 2022.
+• This guide was last reviewed on Monday 28 August 2023.

 Enabling the Award Template

-Select the relevant payroll system.
-Scroll down the page to Apply an Award then click Enable on the award template you would like to apply to your account.
+Scroll down the page to Apply an Award > click Enable next to the Award Template you would like to apply to your account:

 For further information on how to configure the settings in your account including automatic breaks and public holidays please see the article Configuring Settings.